 Medical Powers of Attorney

-Many people think of a medical power of attorney when comparing a living will vs. a power of attorney.
+Many people think of a medical power of attorney when comparing a will vs. living will.
 These documents give someone else permission to make medical decisions on your behalf.
 Like living wills, they come into effect when you're incapacitated.

 Medical powers of attorney are generally broader than living wills.
 These documents don't just deal with end-of-life decisions.
 Instead, they give someone permission to make all medical decisions for you if you're unable to make your own decisions.
 This may cover times when you're unconscious due to surgery or an accident, but they can also be used if you have a brain injury, dementia or a similar condition that impacts your mental capacity.